ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 - .NET Framework 4.5 or later
 - Application needs to be run As Administrator

-# Known issues
+# Known Issues
 App may hang or stop responding, possibly throw unhandled exception from code.
 All unhandled exceptions got to be automatically reported back to author.

-# To-do list
+# To-Do List

 Nothing by now, if you have something to suggest you can use 'Feature Request' button on application main window and send your Feature Request or Improvement, or create Issue.

-# Compiling from source code
+# Compiling From Source Code

 Just open the solution in Visual Studio and click the (re)build button.

-# Public Keys Used
+# Public API Keys Used

 Application is using following public APIs:
 - Google Maps (https://developers.google.com/maps/documentation/javascript/overview)